-bdi.4m Beck Depression Inventory II after four months.
+bdi.3m Beck Depression Inventory II after one month follow-up.

-bdi.6m Beck Depression Inventory II after six months.
+bdi.5m Beck Depression Inventory II after three months follow-up.

-bdi.8m Beck Depression Inventory II after eight months.
+bdi.8m Beck Depression Inventory II after six months follow-up.

 Longitudinal data from a clinical trial of an interactive, multimedia program known as "Beat the Blues" designed to deliver cognitive behavioural therapy to depressed patients via a computer terminal.
 Patients with depression recruited in primary care were randomised to either the Beating the Blues program, or to "Treatment as Usual (TAU)".